-Finally, we are implementing green building approaches for development, renovation and tenant improvements.
-We recently certified our four new developments through Green Building Initiative's Green Globes Core & Shell program.
-Three of the developments earned 2 Green Globes and the fourth earned three Green Globes.
+Finally, we are implementing green building approaches for development, renovation, and tenant improvements.
+We recently certified our 2 newest developments through Green Building Initiative's Green Globes Core & Shell program, continuing to achieve our goal of certifying all of our developments since 2023.
+One of our developments earned 3 Green Globes and 6 of our developments earned 2 Green Globes.
 Each of these properties feature LED lighting, occupancy sensors, cool roofs, water-efficient native landscaping and low-flow plumbing fixtures.
 Another example of our efforts is our renovation of the old original Fisher Body plant - where we recovered and recycled more than 450 tons of steel and eliminated 442 old lighting fixtures and replaced them with 288 LED lights.

-Socially, we again began by developing and gaining approval from our Board of Directors for two new policies: Human Rights Policy and Labor Rights Policy.
+Socially, we developed and gained approval from our Board of Directors for two key policies: Human Rights Policy and Labor Rights Policy.
 Our Human Rights Policy supports the guiding principles and recommendations from leading human rights conventions and frameworks.
 Our Labor Rights Policy outlines our commitment to upholding the International Labour Organization's Declaration on Fundamental Principles and Rights at Work and adhering to all four of the UN Global Compact's Labour Principles.

-Beyond these new, more formalized policy commitments, in the Social arena we essentially have two major focus areas: we are committed to our employees, and we are proactive about strengthening the local communities in which we operate.
+Beyond these formalized policy commitments, in the social arena we have two major focus areas: we are committed to our employees, and we are proactive about strengthening the local communities in which we operate.

 First and foremost, we are dedicated to our people.
 We have built and now actively renew an egalitarian company culture.
 Every one of us owns shares in the Company, part of our effort to align all our interests in the same direction, as part of our culture of respect and equality.
-We also champion diversity and inclusion: our General Counsel, Vice President of Operations, Vice President of Environmental Strategy, Manager of Accounting, and over 50% of our asset management/property management personnel are women, as is our newest board member.
-Going forward, we are committed to increasing our diversity even further.